 We also took time to explore the river that was within walking distance to the house.
 It was heart stoppingly chilly, but “refreshing” once you got used to it.
 The kids loved jumping off the large rocks, but we had to be careful as the current was actually pretty strong.

-The second day we explore Las Yalas Waterfall which was completely majestic.
+The second day we explore Las Yalas Waterfall which are completely majestic.
 Waterfalls are always BC’s happy place, and this one did not disappoint.

 Beyond the complexity of the region, the trip was a bit tough with the kids.
 The drive was long, the air bnb wasn’t super luxurious, sharing beds with the kids was difficult, and I think we were all tired from our previous fun in El Cope.
 We were cranky and mostly ready to go home.
 I wish we would have enjoyed it more.
 It’s an area I’m glad we visited, but I don’t think we’ll rush to return.
 On Friday, we embarked on the long journey home.
 We were happy to get back to the comfort and familiarity of our own home.
 Apparently with Covid, our travel endurance has gotten a bit rusty.
 Hopefully we’ll get back into the groove as the year goes on so we can continue to explore.